gethugothemes/persian-hugo/exampleSite/content/privacy-policy/_index.md

 * Complimentary styling guide or consultation if desired.
 * Pre session info/checklist emailed to you.
 * A digital gallery of edited images, all downloadable, with the option to purchase a flash drive and/or prints.
-* Location of your choice (some limits apply), or chosen by me based on your desired style/type of shoot.
-Anywhere within a 35 mile radius is included for free, and I travel anywhere outside of that with a mileage fee.
-I do travel out of state, but that may include an additional travel fee instead of the mileage fee.
+* Location of your choice (some limits apply), or chosen by me based on your desired style/type of shoot, in a 40 mile radius from me.
 * Photos for up to 8 people.
 * Photo/print release.